Freshly Ground Coffee – Why It Tastes Best

 When you grind your own beans you have greater authority over grind size, which has a significant impact on flavor.
 Most methods of coffee brewing, like espresso, pour-over, and AeroPress, require different grind sizes, but buying pre-ground coffee limits you to only one.

 Unlike the stoic snob behind the counter at the instantly Instagrammable coffee house, Science has opened its mouth and shared some knowledge bombs.
-Like with most food items, fresh is better, and coffee is no exception – especially during coffee cupping sessions.
+As with most food items, fresh is better, and coffee is no exception – especially during coffee cupping sessions.